-The first question is “What is a letter of credit in international trade?”
+What is a letter of credit in international trade?

-The next question is “How does that minimize my risk in foreign trade?”
+How does that reduce my risk in foreign trade?

-This agreement regarding payment benefits both parties.
-Payment condition often includes the supplier submitting paperwork to WIP Funding showing that your merchandise has been shipped.
-If for any reason, the exporter has broken any of the agreed-upon terms, you, as the importer, will not have to pay that exporter.
+An import financing is an agreement on paying benefits to both parties.
+Payment condition often includes the supplier submitting paperwork to the factor showing that your merchandise has been shipped.
+If the exporter has broken any of the agreed terms, you will not have to pay that exporter.
 This limits your risk to exporters.

-You may also ask “What are the terms of payment in a letter of credit?”
+What are the terms of payment in a letter of credit?

 There are many types of payment terms that you can arrange in your letter of credit.
-In this case, the main two types of payment terms are Acceptance Credits and Deferred Credits.
+In this case, the principal two types of payment terms are Acceptance Credits and Deferred Credits.
 An Acceptance Credit is when you, as the importer, agree to pay the exporter almost immediately when they submit the shipping paperwork to your sponsoring financial firm, like WIP Funding.

-By using letters of credit in international trade, your business increases its trust with your foreign suppliers, has the advice, foreign knowledge and credit of WIP Funding and allows for flexibility in payment when negotiating the contract.
+By using letters of credit in international trade, your business increases its trust with your foreign suppliers, has the advice, foreign knowledge, and credit of WIP Funding and allows for flexibility in payment when negotiating the contract.
 A letter of credit overall fosters a good relationship between you and your supplier.
 Also, it gives you the much-needed liquidity your business needs.